Aliases for SERPINE1 Gene

 GeneCards Summary for SERPINE1 Gene

 SERPINE1 (Serpin Family E Member 1) is a Protein Coding gene.
 Diseases associated with SERPINE1 include Plasminogen Activator Inhibitor-1 Deficiency and Hepatic Veno-Occlusive Disease.
-Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and Integrin Pathway.
+Among its related pathways are Regulation of nuclear SMAD2/3 signaling and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include receptor binding and protease binding.
 An important paralog of this gene is SERPINE2.